BrownParticleAstro/YH_Rocket_Circularization/README.md

 The project provides functionality for:

 - **Training**: Learning optimal control strategies through PPO.
-- **Testing**: Evaluating the performance of trained models in unseen scenarios.
+- **Testing**: Evaluating the performance of trained models.
-- **Rendering**: Visualizing the simulation, including spacecraft position, velocity vectors, and thrust vectors.
+- **Rendering**: Visualizing the behavior a different stages of training & testing.

 ## File Structure

 - **`environment.py`**
   Defines the `OrbitalEnv` and `OrbitalEnvWrapper` classes, which handle the simulation of spacecraft orbits, including state transitions, actions (thrust), and reward calculations.
 The wrapper allows for flexible configuration of the environment parameters.

-  **Customization**:
   - Adjust physics-related parameters like thrust, gravity, and timestep.
   - Modify the reward function to encourage different spacecraft behaviors, such as circularizing an orbit, minimizing fuel usage, or maintaining a stable orbit.

 - **`model.py`**
   Contains the neural network used for the PPO agent, including separate neural networks for processing various features like position, velocity, angular momentum, and energy.

-  **Customization**:
   - Modify the architecture of the model or feature extractor to process additional inputs or change how orbital states are handled.
   - Experiment with different neural network configurations to improve learning efficiency for specific tasks.

 - **`render.py`**
   This file handles dynamic rendering of the spacecraft’s trajectory, actions, and other relevant data using `matplotlib`.
 It provides a flexible system for generating custom visualizations by allowing users to register their own figure generation functions.
 This system enables the user to extend the rendering functionality beyond the default visualization provided.

-  **Customization**:
-  Users can write their own figure generation functions and register them with the `Renderer` class using the `register_figure` method.
-This allows for tailored visualizations of different aspects of the spacecraft’s behavior (e.g., velocity vectors, action distribution over time, or energy changes).

   The only implemented figure generator at the moment is `"combined"`, which provides a visualization that includes:
   - **Radius Over Time**: A line plot that shows the radial distance of the spacecraft from the central body as a function of timesteps.